Financial Well-Being and Economic Prosperity

 Financial Security and Retirement

 As investment managers, IGM Financial’s group companies contribute to the economy through the efficient allocation and professional management of investment funds – across countries, industries and asset classes.
 Their largest impact comes from responsibly managing their business and generating long-term value and profitability, which enables them to distribute economic value to their many shareholders and other stakeholders in Canada.
 Through its advisors, IGM Financial helps Canadians build an integrated financial plan to meet their short- and long-term goals.
 Financial advisors are trained to recommend products that are suitable for each client’s individual situation.
+They continue to evolve their products, services, support, and training so that their advisors can continue to enhance the financial well-being of their clients.

 Great-West Lifeco also offers product solutions to meet the needs of workers who do not have registered retirement savings plans.